JiaYuanK/ProfaneWordDetector/README.md

 # ProfaneWordDetector

-A Word Detector program designed to detect profane words inputted by the user based on the profane words containted in the excel file
+A Word Detector program designed to detect profane words inputted by the user based on the profane words containted in the excel file.

+Uses the openpyxl library